Sighting in a rifle is a skill — one that takes time to develop — and one that can be made much easier with a few tools.

-These tend to be the most expensive option, but given the price point tend to be well engineered and solidly durable.
-They’re also universal, so one boresighter to rule them all, if you will
+These tend to be the most expensive option, but given the price point tend to be well-engineered and solidly durable.
+They’re also universal, so one boresighter to rule them all, if you will.

 - Optics Planet, Steve Ledin, How to Choose and Use a Boresight – Expert Advice from Steve Ledin

 - Youtube, Backfire, How to Bore Sight a Rifle in 2 Minutes Flat

 - Laser Safety Facts, Safety of Class 3R visible-beam lasers